ridge/tectonic-redocly/getting-started/ros/ros-getting-started.md

 Adding Object to a bucket can be done using any S3 compatible tools.

 Once you add objects to this bucket, you will be able to see them at the bottom of the bucket's page.
-You may delete an object by pressing the trash icon on the far right.
+You may delete an object by clicking the trash icon on the far right.

 ![image_7](ros-getting-started-7.png)